Living in Antarctica

 Special efforts are made to ensure that plentiful supplies of wholesome and, where possible, fresh foods are provided.
 Diets are not unlike what we'd expect at home and the quantity and variety may even be better; a big difference from the situation in the early days of Antarctic exploration!
 Today, several base stations even have their own, hydroponically grown vegetables.

 In summer, workers in the field can look forward to occasional helicopter deliveries of fresh vegetables, fruit and frozen meat.
 When tenting, food is cooked using small fuel burners; larger gas cookers are used in huts.

-Because it never rains in Antarctica, drinking water must be obtained either from the sea (in which case the salt must be removed in an energy-consuming reverse-osmosis process), or by melting snow or ice.
+Because it never rains at Scott Base, drinking water must be obtained either from the sea (in which case the salt must be removed in an energy-consuming reverse-osmosis process), or by melting snow or ice.
 One of the chores in the field is the collection and melting of snow for drinking, cooking and washing.

 Grey water (so called because of the colour of the water after it has been used for washing and cleaning) is collected and retrograded (returned) to Scott Base for disposal.

 Surprisingly, the dry conditions in Antarctica mean that fire is a real risk, and a reserve supply of water must also be kept for fire-fighting purposes.